knownquantity/side-effects-mag/README.md

 | #   | Title                                                                | Date       | Tags                            |
 | --- | -------------------------------------------------------------------- | ---------- | ------------------------------- |
 | 001 | [This Newsletter Is an API](./articles/001-this-newsletter-is-an-api.md) | 2026-05-23 | Technology, Culture    |

+## Contribute

+Anyone can contribute.
+The internet's fine print shouldn't have a single author.

 ---